-To help meet the needs of people living within the Association’s apartment complexes, we offer our Community Health and Wellness Primary Care services.
+To help meet the needs of people living within the Association’s apartment complexes, we offer our Mobile Medical Intervention Team.
 It provides primary patient care for the Association’s tenants impacted by serious mental illness, a substance use issue and homelessness.

 This service is made possible through a collaboration between the William K. Warren Foundation and the Association.